 Again, this is a fine balance and one that you will have to gauge within your own marriage.

 #7 Seek counseling from a trusted third party.

 Though I’ve tried to offer several practical suggestions for how to keep going when your marriage gets really hard outside of marriage counseling – if you’ve made it all the way down here to #7 and still aren’t seeing any small improvement in your marriage at all, then it’s probably a good time to get some type of third-party counseling.

 The above is an EXCELLENT database of marriage therapists who are committed to saving marriages whenever possible (instead of just encouraging individuals to do whatever makes them happy): Marriage Friendly Therapists.You can search for therapists in your area.
 If you’re looking for an in-person therapist, I suggest looking here first.

 Either way, I strongly, strongly, strongly encourage you to give marriage counseling a try if you are still completely stuck in your marriage.
 Sometimes you and your spouse just need to have an objective listener to confide in and explore issues with.

-However, you must remember #1 above – a marriage counselor cannot magically make your marriage work for you unless you WANT to make your marriage work.
+However, you must remember #1 above – a marriage counselor or counseling program cannot magically make your marriage work for you unless you WANT to make your marriage work.
 If you view counseling as a perfunctory step toward separation, then that’s exactly what it will become for you and where you’ll end up.
 But if you go into counseling with a desire to make your marriage work, then you’re far more likely to come out the other end with your marriage intact and your relationship growing.